daniCh8/what-happened-in-3d-msc-thesis/README.md

 ### MultiView-Baseline

-The best performing model of the research.
+The best performing multi-view model.
 It's from the [Multi-View Baseline](#multi-view-baseline) approach, and uses a ResNet50 backbone and 4 different input points of view.
 It can be downloaded [at this link](https://1drv.ms/u/s!Am0bH-nj75Y6x4FJb3HdCaqYFS1hBQ?e=cAzSD7).